dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 ### `COPY`

-You can copy tables back and forth between PostgreSQL and DuckDB:
+You can copy tables back and forth between PostgreSQL and DataMiner:

 ```sql
 COPY postgres_db.tbl TO 'data.parquet';